 Your costs of acceptance for some payment methods may fluctuate from month to month based on the mix of cards presented, and this will be shown on your monthly statements.
 You may wish to reset your surcharge levels frequently based on these monthly statements.
 However, the RBA standard has been designed so that you will be able to analyse your payment costs once a year, using your annual statement and any other applicable costs, and set your surcharge for the next year based on this information.

-Acquirers (banks) are required under the RBA standard to provide monthly statements to their customers (businesses) from 1 June 2017.
+Acquirers (banks) are required under the RBA standard to provide monthly and annual statements to their customers (businesses) from 1 June 2017.

 The RBA has worked with the banks to ensure that the statements clearly set out merchants’ average costs of acceptance for each card scheme.

 If a bank provides payment processing services to a business indirectly through a payment facilitator, then the acquirer must ensure that the payment facilitator provides these monthly statements to its customers.

 You should receive a monthly statement either from your bank, or from your payment facilitator, depending on how you obtain payment processing services.

 I am a new business/I have recently changed my bank, so how do I set a permitted payment surcharge level if I don’t have the necessary details?